 A T-handled brass bilge drain plug is located in the engine compartment of all models except for the Flightcraft Barefooter.
 To access, lift the motor box and look aft of the ski tow pylon and forward of the engine.
-On the Sunsetter VLX the T-handle can be found by lifting the rear passenger seat.
-The T-handle is located just below the V-drive unit.
+On the Subsetter VLX the T-handle can be found by lifting the rear passenger Figure 2-20.
+Bilge Drain Plug just below the

+V-drive unit.